 The interactive museum opened in 1971, when hundreds of locals came together to try and preserve a disappearing heritage.

-From what was initially one single museum building, there are now hundreds of artefacts, structures and demonstration cabins to see.
+From what was initially one single museum building, there are now hundreds of artifacts, structures and demonstration cabins to see.

 You can walk around the perimeter to explore sugar cane processing mills, a grist mill, rustic church and a covered bridge, and if you’re into old trains, there’s even an 1800s steam locomotive lying around!
 Inside demonstration cabins you can experience old country store shopping, visit a working blacksmiths shop, and a pioneering kitchen where cornbread is made.